Business Catalyst to WordPress migration

 Why WordPress is the ideal platform for Business Catalyst migration

-There are actually more than 60 million reasons why ...
+There are more than 60 million reasons why ...

-WordPress has a library of quality extensions that can never be matched by proprietary or closed source platforms
+WordPress has an extensive library of quality plugins that can never be matched in quantity and quality by proprietary or closed source platforms

-These WordPress extensions make it's functionality limitless and far superior to Business Catalyst
+These extensions make WordPress' functionality limitless and far superior to Business Catalyst

 WordPress has every Business Catalyst feature ... plus many more

-And there's not a single feature of Business Catalyst that WordPress cannot do better
+And there's not a single Business Catalyst feature that WordPress cannot do better

 It would be a laborious task explaining every feature that WordPress does better than Business Catalyst, so as an example, let’s use Business Catalyst WebApps and the WordPress equivalent of Custom Fields.
 Be sure to know the features that WordPress does better than Business Catalyst includes: